section-engineering-education/engineering-education/content/articles/how-to-create-custom-parsers-in-java/index.md

 [JFlex](https://jflex.de/) can be used as a stand-alone tool or combined with other parser generators such as `CUP` or `ANTLR` since JFlex is also a lexer generator.

 The grammar or the 'spec' contains the following parts and is usually separated with a symbol `%%`:
-- The usercode that is usually included in the generated class
+- The user code that is usually included in the generated class
 - The macros/options
 - The lexer rules